 We often receive SOS requests from the Children’s Cancer Hospital in Minsk for help in buying urgently needed medicine which is not available in Belarus.
 This medication is as vital as to enable a child to have a bone marrow transplant, which they would otherwise be too weak to have.

-Every Christmas and summer we bring children who have had cancer, and are now in remission, for a month long recuperative holiday in Britain.
+Every spring and summer we bring children who have had cancer, and are now in remission, for a month long recuperative holiday in Britain.
 Some of the children are very young, and come with their mothers.
 Others may be in their teens, but for all of them the holiday is an important part of their recovery process.